 Participation in a planning grant does not guarantee implementation funding.
 Grant applications will be evaluated on both the strength of the request and the potential of the proposed project to solve a need in the community/region when fully implemented.

 Planning Grant Applications can be submitted at any time and are for targeted areas identified by the community foundation.
-For 2017, the areas of focus include: issues related to senior citizens, collaborative organizational restructuring and mergers, and issues related to serving those with mental/behavioral health issues.
+This year's areas of focus include: issues related to senior citizens, collaborative organizational restructuring and mergers, and issues related to serving those with mental/behavioral health issues.

 To apply for funding please follow these steps: